sahilpan07/Food-Del/README.md

 to run the backenmd : npm start

-to run the admin and frontend npm run dev
+to run the admin and frontend: npm run dev